100+ video editing terms you need to know

 PAL

-PAL is an automated color correction system with an aspect ratio of 720×576 and a frame rate of 25 fps.
+Short for Phase Alternate Line, PAL is an automated color encoding system with an aspect ratio of 720×576 and a frame rate of 25 fps.
+The PAL format is the broadcast standard for Europe, most of Asia, Africa, and parts of South America.

 Pans